Vivek-Shrivastav/Two_Stream_Lab/README.md

 ---

-*For questions or collaboration: Sikkim University, Department of Physics*
+*For questions or collaboration: Vivek Shrivastav, Sikkim University, Department of Physics*